FAM-CS/Website/README.md

 # Website
 Personal website where I attempt to document and showcase my experience learning about usability, CS, and design.

+TODOs/Goals:
+- Build mobile first
+- Strech: have the navbar only appear when scrolling up for mobile devices?

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.